sdnfv/openNetVM/examples/NFD/super_spreader_detection/README.md

 Super Spreader Detection is translated from the `SSDmodel.txt` to C++ environment. <br>

  <br>
  Super Spreader Detection detects and identifies super spreaders to preempt port scan attacks or DDoS attacks by increasing the counter on SYNs and decrease it on FINs.
+The count will be compared to threshold set by user.
+In this program, we set threshold 100.
  <br>